Satellite Mega-Constellations

 Public (NASDAQ: ASTS)

 AST SpaceMobile is building a direct-to-cell satellite network designed to connect standard smartphones to space-based 4G and 5G service without special hardware.
 After proving the concept with BlueWalker 3 and launching BlueBird 1-6, the company entered 2026 with seven satellites in orbit, more than 50 mobile-network-operator partners covering nearly 3 billion subscribers, and its first meaningful revenue from gateway deliveries, MNO milestones, and government work.
-AST is now using fresh financing and a vertically integrated manufacturing ramp to push toward 45-60 satellites by the end of 2026 and expand from carrier partnerships into defense and government applications.
+BlueBird 7 was lost after an April 2026 New Glenn upper-stage issue, but AST says BlueBird 8-10 are next in the queue and it is still targeting about 45 satellites in orbit by the end of 2026.

 Satellites in Orbit